Between the Sandhills and the Sea

 Hannah Holman, violoncello

 Michelle Alvarado, piano

 This project honors the lives and work of groundbreaking British authors and social reformers Vera Brittain and Winifred Holtby.

+Brittain (1893-1970) a nurse during WWI, was the only woman to chronicle the Great War in depth.
 Working near the front lines, Brittain witnessed the devastation of war while caring for both British and German soldiers.
-Among others, she lost her only brother and a fiancé to the war.
-Later, her grief-stricken father committed suicide.
-Brittain wrote and lectured with searing passion about her powerful experiences, and is best known for her memoir Testament of Youth (1933).
+Among others, she lost her only brother, a fiancé, and later, her grief-stricken father.
+Brittain wrote and lectured with searing passion about her life-changing experiences, as detailed in her 1933 memoir Testament of Youth.

 Excerpts from Edward Brittain's “L’Envoi” are included by permission of Mark Bostridge and T.J.
 Brittain-Catlin, Literary Executors for the Estate of Vera Brittain 1970.

 "L'Envoi" excerpt is heard in "Movement V. Refuse to Forget" from circa 1'53" - 3'26".

 This recording is intended to be enjoyed in sequence.

 UPC Code: 198004851350